 Seek mortgage advice

 If you feel a bit lost amongst all of the information, getting help from a mortgage advisor can make things a whole lot easier.
 Based in Sutton Coldfield, The Mortgage Mom offer mortgage advice in Birmingham and beyond.
 We have been offering advice and help on mortgages, life insurance and income protection for more than 4 years.
-We do this in a way that makes things easy for you.
+We do this in a way that makes things easy for you, whether you are looking to get a mortgage for a flat, house or another property type.
 By breaking things down for you and explaining all the steps, you can relax and look forward to your new house, or just be comfortable in the knowledge that you’ve got things covered.